idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 ## Problem Input File Setup

 This example makes use of the [TransientAndAdjoint](TransientAndAdjoint.md) executioner, which automatically computes the adjoint by transposing the forward problem's Jacobian.
-This frees the user from having to derive and implement and an adjoint input file based on the forward problem kernels.
+This frees the user from having to derive and implement an adjoint input file based on the forward problem kernels.
 This also solves the forward and adjoint problems in a single sub-application.
 An alternative method with two child applications corresponding to the forward and adjoint problems is given in [Multi-app executioner](materialInv_ConstK.md#sec:MultiAppExecutioner).

 The entire inverse optimization strategy is governed by the [OptimizationReporter](OptimizationReporter.md) object.
 The forward and adjoint problems are set up in the main application input file to be solved as a `FullSolveMultiApp` type of